Save money on your Hawaiian vacation by finding out the best free things to do on Oahu, keep scrolling for all the info!!

-There are also some that will require the use of a car or TheBus, but by stacking activities together, you will more than make up for any bus fare or gas you may have to spend in the experiences you get to have!
+There are also some that will require the use of a car or TheBus, but by stacking activities together, you will more than make-up for any bus fare or gas you may have to spend on the experiences you get to have!

-Mokapu’u Lighthouse Trail is the second most popular trail, behind Diamond Head.
+Mokapu’u Point Lighthouse Trail is the second most popular trail, behind Diamond Head.

 Plan on arriving early to tackle this trail.
 There is no tree shade, no restrooms, and the trail can get very crowded.
 The views along the way and at the top make the trek more than worth it!

-Waikiki Historic Walking Tour is a wonderful way to learn more about Waikiki beach, and maybe even scout out a new swimming spot!
+Waikiki Historic Trail is a wonderful way to learn more about Waikiki Beach and maybe even scout out a new swimming spot!

-This two-mile walk can be self-guided or part of a group tour.
+This two-mile walk along Waikiki Beach can be self-guided or part of a group tour.